Skip to content

 When a chop has an agent field, axe launches a real background agent (via the same launcher as sase run) instead of shelling out to a chop script.
 Configured agent chops are visible by default in the Agents tab — recurring infra agents (e.g. orchestration housekeepers) show up alongside user-launched agents so their state, retries, and last output are discoverable.
 Use the prompt-side %hide directive if a particular chop should remain hidden.

 Specialized review agents launched by axe runners (mentor, CRS, fix-hook, and summarize-hook review agents) write Agents-tab metadata as well.
-They persist the same review tag that a %tag:review prompt would produce, so ACE groups them in the @review side panel instead of hiding them among untagged automation rows.
+They persist the same review tag that a %group:review prompt would produce, so ACE groups them in the @review side panel instead of hiding them among untagged automation rows.

 During a scheduled lumberjack tick, script chops are still dispatched concurrently, but eligible agent chops are launched sequentially in their configured order.
 That keeps multiple same-tick run_every agent chops from racing each other for workspace allocation while preserving parallel script execution.